See the information below about the training the IDYCA youth will receive while attending the Academy:

 - Job Skills.
 Career exploration is accomplished through career assessment and interest inventories, job-specific skills orientation and awareness, and training in area vocational centers.
 Specific classroom activities focus on development of individual resumes, completing job applications and preparation for, and conduct of job interviews.

-Typical Weekday – Residential Phase Daily Activities:
+2. Typical Weekday Schedule – Residential Phase Daily Activities:

 - 0500: Wake-up/Accountability/Hygiene